Is stevia vegan? Is stevia natural? How is stevia made?

 And it’s those leaves of the stevia plant that are used to make the processed powder that’s been coming on strong in the fitness supplement and sweetener marketplaces over the last decade.
 (1)

 The leaves contain incredibly (I’d go with “overpoweringly”) sweet chemicals in them called steviol glycosides, and that’s the vein of gold as far as processed sweetener manufacturers go.

 A (perhaps shocking) way to see how sweet processed stevia is, is to compare its steviol glycosides to table sugar, AKA sucrose.

 Here’s a chart listing the various glycosides that are extracted from stevia leaf & processed into the marketed sweetener & food additive.

 The chart is showing us “how many times sweeter than sugar” each of those steviol glycosides is.

-And yes (for example), Rebaudioside A is 200 to 400 times sweeter than table sugar.
+And you can see that Rebaudioside A is 200 to 400 times sweeter than table sugar.

 No wonder my whole mouth gets blown away every time I taste test a new protein product that is using “Stevia Reb A”, as it’s often listed on the Ingredients panel.